A simple and invigorating cinnamon tea that can be served cold over ice or in a hot mug as a soothing remedy for colds.

 According to The Spice House, there are over 250 plant species in the cinnamon genus.
 The main varieties of culinary cinnamon are Ceylon, Cassia and Saigon.

 If you're buying cinnamon sticks in an American grocery store, it's most likely Cassia cinnamon.
+You might also be able to find ceylon cinnamon sticks.

 I use generic cinnamon sticks from the grocery store, which are most likely cassia cinnamon.
 You can experiment with different types of cinnamon, and see which type you like best.